 This page is intended to provide a brief overview of popular email clients available for Ubuntu, as well as links to relevant articles and documentation.

-Thunderbird is a Mozilla project similar to Firefox.
+Thunderbird is an email client created by Mozilla.
 It is designed with speed, security and ease of use in mind.
-It is the default desktop mail client for Ubuntu releases 11.10 and above.
+It is the default desktop mail client for Ubuntu 11.10 (Oneiric Ocelot) and newer.
 It includes support for a variety of protocols and webmail clients, and includes features such as an RSS reader.
 Firefox-style add-ons are available in the add-ons menu, including features like calendar support.

 Evolution was the default email client for Ubuntu releases up to and including 11.04, and it is tightly integrated with the GNOME desktop.
 Some of Evolution's features are: